Laura Iñiguez, Content Manager at Hirebook

 Some companies like to host annual “awards” and reward those employees who exemplify each value.
 This dynamic doesn’t have to be a one day thing; the nominations could be held through a few weeks, and you can have your employees send little tokens to those colleagues they consider represent a different value.
 By doing so, you’ll be encouraging camaraderie and generating positive thoughts among your employees so that, in the end, everyone shares victory.

 But our best advice to communicate your mission and values, is to lead by example.

-Setting your core values and mission is only half the battle, and it’s the easier half; the difficult part is to generate and model the behaviours you expect from your employees.
-The even trickier part is to inspire these behaviours as the company grows and the team expands.
+Setting your core values and mission is only half the battle, and it’s the easier half; the difficult part is to generate and model the behaviors you expect from your employees.
+The even trickier part is to inspire these behaviors as the company grows and the team expands.

 Remember that being the head of the company means having all eyes on you, so every misguided step or action could be a significant fall, and unfortunately our bad actions tend to linger more than our good ones.
 Every action you do will shape the direction your company will take, so be careful in order to avoid disrupting and damaging your start up culture.

 As you and your company grow you’ll probably realize your culture needs some reevaluation.
 But don’t panic, you don’t have to start over!
 Just like Mark Wardell said: “The strength of a company lies in its ability to continuously evolve”.
 No one was made to stay still, everyone evolves as they grow, and if employees expect to advance in their careers, your company should expect to advance as well.